5 Quiet Villages in Europe Perfect for Slow Travel

 Getting here is part of the experience.
 The most scenic route is to take the train into Lauterbrunnen, ride the cable car up to Mürren, then hop on a smaller lift down to Gimmelwald.
 By the time you’ve made that last descent, you’ve already left behind the noise of traffic and the pace of city life.

-There is a slow pace here, and we love that.
+The pace here is genuinely slow, and that’s exactly why people come.
 The village itself is tiny: just a handful of wooden chalets, a school, a few guesthouses, and narrow paths that double as streets.
 There are no souvenir shops or flashing signs, just hand-painted benches, flower boxes spilling with geraniums, and views that make you stop without realising it.

 In summer, farmers hang hay to dry on traditional wooden racks, and the sound of cowbells drifts through the air.
 In winter, the snow blankets the rooftops and you might feel like you’ve stepped into a postcard.